Posts Tagged ‘pre-Clovis’

 April 15, 2013

 Workers constructing the 13th hole of the Crockett Springs Golf Course in 1977 unearthed mastodon bones.
 Paleontologists took note of the discovery and 17 years later when they learned lots adjacent to the golf course were going to be transmogrified into residential housing, they surveyed a nearby drainage ditch and found another partial mastodon skeleton along with fossils of horse, deer, a canid, muskrat, turkey, painted turtle, and frog.
-This time they also discovered evidence that attracted archaeologists–10 stone tools, 24 lithic flakes, and part of a bone spear tip embedded in a mastodon bone.
+This time they also discovered evidence that attracted archaeologists–10 stone tools and 24 lithic flakes.
 The tools included a bifacial knife and hide scrapers made from local Fort Payne chert.
 Moreover, there were butcher marks on the mastodon backbone, suggesting these ancient Americans removed the proboscidean’s tenderloin.
 The apparently butchered mastodon bone yielded radiocarbon dates translated to ~14,000 calender years BP.
 Archaeologists regard this as the pre-Clovis era.

 Williamson County, Tennessee.